Epic-Sounds: A Large-scale Dataset of Actions That Sound: Audio-Visual Analysis

 When comparing audio to video labels, we reflect on our motivation in Figure~\ref{fig:teaser}.
-For each audio class, we study the overlap with visual classes.
-Figure~\ref{fig:visual_proportions} visualises the top-10 most frequent overlapping visual classes, per audio class.
-The figure shows the diversity of overlapping classes.
-We see strong associations between the visual class `open cupboard' and audio classes `open / close' and `footstep', noting that in many cases the participants are walking-up to cupboards they are about to open.
-Note that we only display the top-10 frequently overlapping visual actions here.
+For each audio class, we study the temporal overlap with visual classes and make deductions based on such overlaps.
+Figure~\ref{fig:visual_proportions} visualises for each audio class the number of instances for the top-10 most frequent temporally overlapping visual classes.
+Individual bars are divided by the proportion of instances for each overlapping visual class.
+The figure shows the diversity of overlaps across the audio classes and implies that there are strong associations between visual and audio classes.
+For example, the visual class `open cupboard' has frequent temporal overlap with audio classes `open / close' or `footstep', noting that, in many cases, participants walk towards cupboards they are about to open.

-Figure~\ref{fig:label_analysis} (top) shows the proportion audio events with an overlapping visual event.
-We hypothesise that an overlap typically represents an in-view audio-visual event (i.e.\ an audio event overlaps with a visual event).
-Conversely, no overlap implies the auditory event corresponds to an out-of-view visual event.
-The figure thus showcases the proportion of in-view audio-visual events for each audio class.
-We see that the top three audio classes with out-of-view visual actions are: footstep (28.5\%), click (21.1\%) and plastic-marble collision (20.1\%).
-In these instances, the classes relate to sounds produced by visual actions which happen off-screen, or are occasionally deemed trivial, such as placing an object or turning on the hob, resulting in missed visual annotations while still producing distinctive auditory signals.
-Conversely, the three classes which most frequently overlap with visual classes are zip (100\%), sizzling / boiling (97.1\%) and hoover / fan (97.0\%).
-For zip, these relate to clear visual actions that are frequently annotated (opening/closing a bag, or cleaning a surface), whereas sizzling / boiling and hoover / fan relate to long-form audio which occurs during multiple visual activities, such as pan frying food when completing other steps of a recipe, or when an extractor fan is switched on while cooking.
+Figure~\ref{fig:label_analysis} (top) shows the proportion of audio events that have no temporal overlap with any visual event.
+We hypothesise that no temporal overlap implies that the auditory event corresponds to an out-of-view, or trivial visual event.
+Conversely, a temporal overlap between audio and visual classes typically represents an in-view audio-visual event.
+We see that the top three audio classes with the highest proportion of instances containing no temporal overlap with visual classes are: footstep (28.5\%), click (21.1\%) and plastic-marble collision (20.1\%).
+In these instances, the classes relate to sounds produced by visual actions that typically happen off-screen, or are occasionally deemed trivial, such as placing an object or turning on the hob, resulting in missed visual annotations while still producing distinctive auditory signals.
+On the other hand, the three classes which most frequently have temporal overlap with visual classes are zip (100\%), sizzling / boiling (97.1\%) and hoover / fan (97.0\%).
+For zip, these relate to clear visual actions that are frequently annotated (opening / closing a bag), whereas sizzling / boiling and hoover / fan relate to long-form audio which occurs during multiple visual activities, such as pan frying food whilst completing other steps of a recipe, or when an extractor fan is switched on while cooking.